webiny/docs.webiny.com/docs/developer-tutorials/api-schema.md

-A good example of such approach can be found in the [webiny-api-cms](https://github.com/Webiny/webiny-js/blob/master/packages/webiny-api-cms/src/plugins/graphql.js) or [webiny-api-security](https://github.com/Webiny/webiny-js/blob/master/packages/webiny-api-security/src/plugins/graphql.js) package on our Github.
+A good example of such approach can be found in the [webiny-api-cms](https://github.com/Webiny/webiny-js/blob/master/packages/webiny-api-cms/src/plugins/graphql.js) or [webiny-api-security](https://github.com/Webiny/webiny-js/blob/master/packages/webiny-api-security/src/plugins/graphql.js) package on our GitHub.